stephen-lemp/report-hub/README.md

 ## Project Structure

-- **Report Runner - Main** - Suitelet deployment added under Lists > Search to allow users to find list of reports published to their role.
+- **Report Hub - Main** - Suitelet deployment added under Lists > Search to allow users to find list of reports published to their role.
-- **Report Runner Config** - Custom Record to configure and publish reports.
+- **Report Hub Config** - Custom Record to configure and publish reports.
-- **Report Runner Column** - Custom Record to specify column information such as formatting and filtering.
+- **Report Hub Column** - Custom Record to specify column information such as formatting and filtering.

 ## Getting Started

 1. **Install the project** – Deploy the SDF project to your target NetSuite account using SDF CLI or Web IDE.
 2. **Deploy the Suitelet** – The included deployment is enabled by default.
 Adjust roles and audience as needed in NetSuite.
-3. **Create report configurations** – Navigate to *Report Runner Configurations* and create a record for each report.
+3. **Create report configurations** – Navigate to *Report Hub Configurations* and create a record for each report.
 4. **Open the Suitelet** – Launch the Suitelet without parameters to see all available reports, or pass `report={internalId}` in the URL to jump straight to a configuration.

 ## Configuring Reports